swindon-rs/swindon/docs/config/main.rst

    Server name that will be sent in ``Server`` header.
 By default it's ``swindon/VERSION``, but it might also be ``null`` (don't send ``Server`` header) or any other value.

+.. opt:: set-user
+.. opt:: set-group

+   (no default) The name and group of the user to setuid into.
+This is useful if you run swindon as root.
+If only user is specified, we're doing `set-group` to user's primary group.

+   The trick here is: first time we bind addresses before setting user, but when configuration is reloaded we might fail to bind to privileged ports.